PhantomAppDevelopment/socialmedia-as3/google/README.md

 Integrating Google Accounts (Gmail, Google+, Youtube, Google Apps) functionality in your application doesn't require external libraries.

+The new OAuth requirements from Google don't allow the use of a `WebView` anymore.
+To solve this issue we are going to use one of their recommended methods, the `Loopback IP address`.

+In this method, the user is presented with a login button, once the user clicks the button we open an authorization website in the default web browser and start a local server.
+Once the user has finished authorizing our app, the OAuth server will connect to our server and send the `authorization_code` over a `Socket`.

+In this step we need to write a message to the auth website telling the user that their authorization was successful and they need to go back to our application.

+This method can be achieved using the Adobe AIR `Socket` and `ServerSocket` classes.

 ## Getting Started

 1. Register in the [Google Developer console](https://console.developers.google.com/).
 You may be asked to provide a valid telephone number to complete your registration.